 How we're making an impact

-We have now created over 600 homes.
-This year we're creating homes for over 10-15 families a week.
+We have created over 1,000 homes.
+We're currently furnishing homes for 15 families a week.

-Our community provided 22,800 hours of volunteer time.
+Our corporate partners and community have provided 22,000+ hours of volunteer time.

-1,000 tonnes of furniture saved from landfill.
+2,250+ tonnes of furniture has been saved from landfill.
 We support the circular economy and promote sustainability.

 Become part of our community

-Re-Love (formerly The Run for Good Project) is a registered charity supporting women and children impacted by domestic violence and homelessness.
+ReLove is a registered charity supporting women and children impacted by domestic violence, people experiencing homelessness, men and women coming out of incarceration, and people seeking asylum.

 We redistribute pre-loved, seconds and surplus furniture from suppliers, individuals and corporates.
 We cut out the red tape to get them directly to people in need.
 Everyone needs a home.